Agroforestry Systems & Prac.

 Teaching and Learning Strategy

-For residential students, a field visit to agroforestry sites of interest in the vicinity of Bangor.
-For students studying at a distance, they will be encouraged to undertake a day's field visit, and share their experiences via the discussion forum hosted on the Blackboard site.
+Originally for residential students, a field visit to agroforestry sites of interest in the vicinity of Bangor, while distant learning students are encouraged to undertake a day's field visit, and share their experiences via the discussion forum hosted on the Blackboard site.
+However due to current COVID-19 conditions instead a seminar will be organised where different cases from various parts of the world are presented and discussed.

 Personal study to support material delivered in lectures, field site visits and seminars.

-Lectures delivered face-to-face for residential students and on-line via Panopto for distance learning students.
-Recordings will also be available via Blackboard.
+Lectures delivered face-to-face for residential students and on-line via Panopto/Collaborate or Teams for distance learning students.
+Recordings will also be available via Blackboard afterwards.
+Sessions will be interactive and form a combination of classical lectures and discussion groups.

 - Literacy - Proficiency in reading and writing through a variety of media